Wrongful Death Defendant in Florida: Damages, Exposure, and Asset Protection

 Wrongful death claims settle.
 The plaintiff’s personal representative and the survivors’ attorneys evaluate what can actually be collected, not just what the case is theoretically worth.
 When the defendant’s non-exempt assets are protected and the only available recovery is the insurance policy, the settlement typically lands at or near policy limits.

-The arithmetic works against prolonged collection efforts.
+The numbers work against prolonged collection efforts.
 A $10 million wrongful death judgment is a number on paper.
 Collecting it requires identifying non-exempt assets, initiating garnishment and levy proceedings, and potentially litigating fraudulent transfer claims and offshore enforcement actions.
-Florida’s asset protection framework makes that collection expensive and uncertain, which is why the majority of wrongful death cases resolve through insurance-funded settlements.
+Florida’s asset protection laws make that collection expensive and uncertain, which is why the majority of wrongful death cases resolve through insurance-funded settlements.

 A defendant whose asset protection was in place before the incident occupies the strongest negotiating position.
 A defendant who arranges protection after the incident has a narrower but still meaningful set of options.
 A defendant with no protection and substantial non-exempt wealth faces the full force of the judgment.